Menu

 The Tree of Life

-As realistic as the Tree of Life looks, it’s completely artificial – and completely magnificent!
-It took a team of three Imagineers and ten artists a year and a half to meticulously create the more-than-300 animals depicted in the Tree.
-Though they’re meant to look like carvings, the Tree is actually made from concrete and built over an oil rig so it can withstand even the most devastating hurricane-level winds that Florida can sometimes dish out.
+As realistic as the Tree of Life appears, it’s completely artificial—and completely magnificent!
+It took a team of three Imagineers and ten artists 18 months to meticulously create the animal carvings.
+Though they resemble wood carvings, the tree is made from concrete and built over an oil rig to withstand even the most devastating hurricane-level winds that Florida can sometimes dish out.

 Beastly Kingdom

 Have you ever taken the time to read the dedication plaque at Animal Kingdom Park’s entrance?
-It welcomes Guests to “the kingdom of animals…real, ancient and imagined, a kingdom ruled by lions, dinosaurs and dragons”.
-Initially, three different lands were conceptualized by Imagineers for the Park: one with real animals, one for extinct animals, and one for imaginary creatures, to be called the Beastly Kingdom.
+It welcomes guests to “a kingdom of animals… real, ancient, and imagined,” a kingdom ruled by lions, dinosaurs, and dragons.
+Initially, three different lands were conceptualized by Imagineers for the park: one with real animals, one for extinct animals, and one for imaginary creatures, to be called the Beastly Kingdom.

 Credit: Disney